SoftUni-Internal/interactive-content/EN/00-Intro-To-React-And-JSX/05-Summary.md

   - Enables embedding HTML inside JavaScript, and vice versa

 - Composing React components defines views
-  - Encapsulation keeps data accesible only to its component
+  - Encapsulation keeps data accessible only to its component

 ## In the next lesson we will learn: